12 September, 12pm, 1.30pm, 4pm, 6pm

 About the company

 Theatre Royal Stratford East makes theatre both for, and inspired by, our community in Newham, East London.

 “We continue the political and revolutionary ethos of our founder Joan Littlewood as a leading London theatre and civic hub for East London.
 We are driven by our art, inclusive and bold.
 We tell stories that provoke discourse about the world we live in and our place within it.”

-846 Live is supported by the Royal Docks Team.
+846 Live is co-produced by the Royal Docks Team.